 1. There’s a single point of failure

-Having one person manually approving all your commercial contracts might work out fine when the business is in its early stages and only dealing with a handful of contracts a month - but what happens when contract volumes increase?
+Having one person manually approving all your sales contracts might work out fine when the business is in its early stages and only dealing with a handful of contracts a month - but what happens when contract volumes increase?

 What happens when the business is dealing with dozens of contracts a month?
 The cracks begin to show in this process, in multiple ways: